Skip to main content

 curl "localhost:4143/get-ip-info?ip1=50.168.198.162&ip2=174.49.112.125"

 You will notice cURL is calling port 4143 instead of 8080 where the demo app is listening.
 Since we specified --app-port 8080 requests to proxymock on port 4143 will be captured and redirected to the demo app on port 8080.
+See architecture for more details on the communication between components.

 1. Like before you can see your traffic with the inspect command:

-proxymock inspect snapshot <snapshot-id>
+proxymock inspect --dir ./proxymock

 This will open the inspect UI.
 You can navigate to the request you want to change and press Enter to open the request in the editor.